ShortWire-GitHub/ShortWire-GitHub/README.md

 - 👀 I’m interested in Python and maiking games (play them too)
 - 🌱 I’m currently learning Python, HTML and CSS
 - 💞️ I’m looking to collaborate on nothing now but you can contact me
-- 📫 How to reach me : heus.zakariya@gmail.com or shortfuse_ft on Discord
+- 📫 How to reach me : heus.zakariya@gmail.com or shortwire on Discord

 <!---
 ShortWire-GitHub/ShortWire-GitHub is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.